Sanctuary Garden

 -

-This isn’t coping.
+This is not coping.

-This isn’t “staying calm.”
+This is not “staying calm.”

-This is regulation as identity.
+This is nervous system regulation becoming identity.

 Attunement is the act of allowing space and grace for someone else to call themselves home.